twobowls/command-line-tools/README.md

 # command-line-tools
-Here are a few things I've written that I have found useful over the years.
+Here are a few things I've written that I have found useful over the years, along with a few toys.
-They are mostly written by myself but some make use of code originally written by others.
+They are mostly written by myself but some include code or were originally written by others.
 These seemed old enough or trivial enough to not cause any worries, but in the unlikely event you see something you think belongs to you let me know and I'll be